devgateway/ldadm/README.md

 * `templates` — an optional dictionary, where keys are attribute names, and values are Python formatting strings (or lists thereof), that can refer to other attributes.
 Be sure to quote the values if they start with a brace, because braces are special in YAML.
 Don't cause infinite recursion by defining attributes using each other.

 * `modify` — an optional dictionary, where keys are attribute names, and values are Python string functions.
 Functions get applied to default attribute values after formatting, but before confirming with the user.
 Permitted functions are: capitalize, casefold, lower, swapcase, title, upper.

+## Environment

+* `XDG_CONFIG_HOME`, `HOME` — used to search the configuration file, see details above.

+* `LOG_LEVEL` — logging verbosity.
+Valid levels are: CRITICAL, ERROR, WARNING, INFO, and DEBUG; with WARNING being the default.
+If level is DEBUG, unexpected exceptions are not trapped, and backtrace is printed.